gparlakov/angular-realworld-example-app/TASKS.md

    });
    ```
 2. Add test case `should be visible for logged in users`
+  - we need to register a user (why not use an existing user?)
+  - verify that the settings UI is visible.
+Example:
+      ```ts
+      cy.getcy.get('h1').should('have.text', 'Your Settings');
+      ```
 3. Add test case `should have the user name and email pre-filled`
+  - assert the username and email equal the ones from the registered user - `user`
 4. Add test case `should log out successfully`
+  - how do we verify user has logged out successfully?
 5. Review
 6. See [help](files/cypress/integration/settings/settings.spec.js.help)